jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 (2) The person must use 1 of the following methods to allocate an amount to an income year if the method is available under its terms for the person to use:
   (a) the yield to maturity method:
   (b) Determination G26: Variable rate financial arrangements or a determination that succeeds it:
-  (c) a determination made by the Commissioner under section 90AC(1)﻿(bb) of the Tax Administration Act 1994:
+  (c) a determination made by the Commissioner under section 90AC(1)﻿(bb) of the Tax Administration Act 1994 or a binding ruling made under section 91CC(1)﻿(b) of that Act:
   (d) a method other than those set out in paragraphs (a) to (c) if the alternative—
     (i) has regard to the purposes of the financial arrangements rules under section EW 1(3); and (ii) is for a financial arrangement similar to 1 to which the methods set out in paragraphs (a) to (c) may apply; and